mordertehmod/DiscordModded/README.md

 If you've already installed theos, you can run `$THEOS/bin/update-theos` to make sure it's up to date.

-5. Clone this repository with `git clone git@github.com:pyoncord/BunnyTweak.git` and `cd` into it.
-Replace the URL with your fork if you've forked this repository.
+5. Clone this repository via `git clone git@github.com:pyoncord/BunnyTweak.git` and `cd` into it.

-6. To build BunnyTweak, you can run `rm -rf packages && make clean && make package FINALPACKAGE=1 && make package FINALPACKAGE=1 THEOS_PACKAGE_SCHEME=rootless`.
-The first command will remove any previous packages, the second will clean the project, the third will build the rootful package (which is denoted by the `arm.deb` ending), and the fourth will build the rootless package (which is denoted by the `arm64.deb` ending).

-The first time you run this, it might take a bit longer, but subsequent builds should be much faster.
+6. To build, you can run `make package`.

-The resulting `.deb` files will be in the `packages` folder.
-As a reminder, `*arm.deb` is for rootful jailbreaks and sideloading, and `*arm64.deb` is for rootless jailbreaks.
+The resulting `.deb` file will be in the `packages` folder.

 </details>